ChrisGe4/learn-ai/LLM-Bootcamp.md

   - Attention is the ability to consider not only the source language but the context of the target language.
   - comparing to RNN, it processes a sentence all at once.

-Q&A
+Q&A:

-parameter? - consider the parameters of a function, i.e. ax+b word count?-> training data.
+- parameter? - consider the parameters of a function, i.e. ax+b
+- word count?-> training data.

 MLCC for more detail